GENERAL COMMENTS (in no chronological order)

 June 6, 2014

 The building standards of Houston are like those of Vegas and Phoenix and Orlando.
 Three cities I tend to avoid.
 With Houston being fourth on that list.
 Markets that are simply against my architectural grain.
-And yet these places,Houston among them, in spite of my objections, continue to place orders.
+And yet these places,Houston among them, in spite of my objections, are appratemtly peopled with wonderfully pleasant people who continue to place orders.

 Book: Folks assume I have oodles of time.
 That I play golf and body surf and ski and take daily naps followed by a daily swim and have my afternoon coffee with a crossword puzzle downtown and in the evenings read voluminously, all to fight off a nagging boredom.
 When the truth is that I am a working man.
 I work.
 Writing is not work.
 And writing a book even less so.